RyanVanDijck/RyanVanDijck/LearningDoc.md

 ### Postgressql

-I was able to install and initialise postgress ony my machine.
+I was able to install and initialise postgress on my machine.

 ![Screenshot of started up postgress](images/Week6/postgressInit.png)